-8. If your representation is spart of the examination? eeking a chang e, do you consider it ned cessary to participate e at the ora No, I do not wish to pa articipate at the o ral examination Yes, I wish to participa ate at the oral exa amination 9.
-If you wish to participate to be necessary: at the oral part (of the examination, pleas se outlir ne why you c onsider thi Please note the Inspector will indicated that they wish to part e to ado l ot to hear thos se who have Equal Opportunities Monitoring We want to ensure that we find in the form below.
-It will be sep monitoring.
-Please put an X in the appropriate that we find in the form below. parated from the a Do you live in the Borough?
-Yes Are you: Male No Female Age Group Under 18 Are you registered dis abled Yes , igo Over 60 140 My cultural / ethnic origin is: White Asian or British Asia ın White British Bangladeshi Pakistani White Irish Indian - \ Kashmiri Other (please describe) Other (please describe e) Black or Black British Mixed Race or Dual Mixed Race or Dual Heritage African White / Asian White / Asian Caribbean · · · · · · · · · · · · · · · · · · · White / Black Caribbean Other (please describe) White / Black African Other (please describe ⊌)
+8. If your representation is seeking a change, do you consider it necessary to participate at the oral part of the examination?

+No, I do not wish to participate at the oral examination

+Yes, I wish to participate at the oral examination

+9. If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary:

+Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.

+We want to ensure that we find out the views of all groups in the community.
+Please help us to do this by filling in the form below.
+It will be separated from the above reply and will not be used for any purpose other than monitoring.

+Please put an X in the appropriate boxes

+Do you live in the Borough?
+Yes Are vou: Male No , we you.
+Female

+Under 18 Are you registered disabled Yes

+Age Group 18 - 60 No

+Over 60

+My cultural / ethnic origin is:

+White Asian or British As ian

+White British Bangladeshi Pakistani

+White Irish Indian Kashmiri

+Other (please describe) Other (please descri be)

+Black or Black British Mixed Race or Dua l Heritage

+African White / Asian

+Caribbean White / Black Caribb ean

+Other (please describe) White / Black Africar 1

+Other (please descri be)

+Appendix 41 Guidance for making representations